 - Research news articles for stories about solar scams in your area.

-If you feel that you have been the Victim of Solar Panel Scam, see a suspicious hard inquiry on your credit report, or have been ripped off by a door-to-door salesman, contact a qualified consumer protection attorney experienced in the laws governing credit report privacy and consumer fraud.
+Flitter Milz is a consumer protection law firm that has pursued matters for consumers around the country against solar panel companies fraudulent sales tactics.
+If you feel that you have been the Victim of a Solar Panel Scam, have seen a suspicious hard inquiry on your credit report, or have been ripped off by a door-to-door salesman, contact us for a free legal evaluation.